First Nations

 One of the island’s contemporary First Nations stories is that of the Aboriginal Tent Embassy Land Claim.
 On 20 November 2000, an Aboriginal rights group, led by Wiradjuri woman Isabel Coe, rowed to Cockatoo Island – then inaccessible to the public – and established a camp, claiming the site for all Aboriginal people.
 The group of 10 was a branch of the Aboriginal Tent Embassy, which has occupied land outside Old Parliament House in Canberra since 1972.

+The federal government took legal action to have the group removed and the matter proceeded to the NSW Supreme Court.
 The group’s claim was ultimately rejected and, consequently, they left the island peacefully on 13 March 2001.
-Artworks on the upper island, including murals on the timber shed and searchlight tower, are reminders of their 4-month stay.
+Artworks on the upper island, including murals on the timber shed and searchlight tower, are reminders of the Tent Embassy and the continuing connection between First Nations peoples with Wareamah.